JonmarCorpuz/SecondBrain/Framework - OSI Model.md

 ## 1. Physical Layer

-The physical layer deals with the physical transmission of data between devices
+The physical layer deals with the **physical transmission of bits** between devices

 * Includes the actual hardware components and physical medium used for communication
 * Defines the characteristics of the physical medium used for communication (Ex: *Cable type*, *Frequency spectrum*, *etc.*)